Ram-N/Genuary_2021/docs/index.md

         if flip > 0.8:
             ellipse(w - s, w - c - 20, r, r)
 ```

 *****
 ## Jan 04 Small Areas of Symmetry [Code](https://github.com/Ram-N/Genuary_2021/tree/main/Jan04_Symmetry)
 ### Prompt: Small areas of symmetry.
 ![with size](https://raw.githubusercontent.com/Ram-N/Genuary_2021/main/Jan04_Symmetry/images/noise_symm_4209.png?s=400)
+**Description**

 *****
 ## Jan 03 Something Human [Code](https://github.com/Ram-N/Genuary_2021/tree/main/Jan03_Something_Human)
 ### Prompt: Make something human.
 ![with size](https://raw.githubusercontent.com/Ram-N/Genuary_2021/main/Jan03_Something_Human/images/g25.gif?s=400)
+**Description**
+Is it possible to show a wide gamut of emotions using only a few lines and curves?
+This is an attempt at a generative cartoon face, using proportions and geometry to generate "emotions."

 *****
 ## Jan 02 Rule 30 [Code](https://github.com/Ram-N/Genuary_2021/tree/main/Jan02_Rule30)
 ### Prompt: Rule 30 (elementary cellular automaton)
 ![with size](https://raw.githubusercontent.com/Ram-N/Genuary_2021/main/Jan02_Rule30/images/tile_alt_rule_30_7324.png?s=400)
+**Description**
+A vanilla version of Rule 30 is used to create a base tile.
+All 0's are white but a rotating palette of colors is used for 1 (instead of the usual black).
+Finally, in a 4x4 grid, these tiles are rotated and rendered.

 *****
 ## Jan 01 Triple Nested Loops [Code](https://github.com/Ram-N/Genuary_2021/tree/main/Jan01_Triple_Nested_Loops)
 ### Prompt: // TRIPLE NESTED LOOP
 ![with size](https://raw.githubusercontent.com/Ram-N/Genuary_2021/main/Jan01_Triple_Nested_Loops/images/triple_loop1.png?s=400)
+**Description** An attempt to get an image that didn't look too geometric.
+This code is simply 3 nested loops, with three index variables one for each loop.
+These variables dictate the color, stroke width, and size of the shapes (lines, ellipses).
+There are 3 "layers" with each layer progressively getting sharper and finer in resolution.
+Loop 1: Using the variable for translate and rotate
+Loop 2: Using it for x, y coordiates
+Loop 3: Color, Line thickness, transparency (alpha)

 *****